 (30 years, from age 35 to 65)

-* Includes employee contributions and 50% BBI matching contributions on the first 6% of pay.
-Excludes potential profit sharing contributions.
-Ongoing matching and profit sharing contributions are currently in place but are subject to change in the future.
+* Includes employee contributions and BBI matching of 100% of the first 3% of the employee’s pay contributed to the Plan, plus 50% of the next 2%.
+Ongoing matching contributions are currently in place, but are subject to change in the future.

 ** Assumes 6% average annual investment earnings.